-As of December 31st, 2018, in Monex, we had a sales force composed of 813 sales executives in Mexico dedicated to the service and attraction of new clients.
-This force is geographically distributed in 5 regional directions in 35 offices over 35 cities, covering the main cities of the country.
+As of December 31st, 2019, in Monex, we had a sales force composed of 863 sales executives in Mexico dedicated to the service and attraction of new clients.
+This force is geographically distributed in 5 regional directions in 34 offices over 34 cities, covering the main cities of the country.

-Through our subsidiary, Tempus, we have a presence in the USA with an office in Los Angeles and 6 sales executives, Washington, D.C (headquarters) with 26 sales executives, and New York with 8 sales executives.
-Likewise, our subsidiary, Monex Europe, has a presence in the United Kingdom with an office in London and 56 sales executives; In Spain, with an office in Madrid with 16 sales executives; in the Netherlands with an office in Amsterdam with 18 sales executives; in Canada with an office in Toronto with 12 sales executives; and in Singapore with 1 sales executive.
+Through our subsidiary, Tempus, we have a presence in the USA with an office in Los Angeles and 6 sales executives, Washington, D.C (headquarters) with 31 sales executives, and New York with 12 sales executives.
+Likewise, our subsidiary, Monex Europe, has a presence in the United Kingdom with an office in London and 61 sales executives; In Spain, with an office in Madrid with 15 sales executives; in the Netherlands with an office in Amsterdam with 19 sales executives; in Canada with an office in Toronto with 20 sales executives; and in Singapore with 3 sales executives.